Discover the islands with Rail & Sail

 All our services are accessible and we can arrange extra help if you need it – whether you’ve booked your trip in advance or not.
-However, we recommend letting us know at least three hours in advance so we can be ready to meet you at the station.
+However, we recommend letting us know at least two hours in advance so we can be ready to meet you at the station.
 Find out more about accessible travel.

 Want to take your bike?
 Your Rail & Sail ticket covers that too.
 You’ll find designated cycle spaces on most of our trains.
 Some need to be booked in advance, others are available on a first-come first-served basis.
 You’ll find everything in our cycling pages.